utkarshdubey/moonbites-live/src/pages/blog/post3.md

 <br>
 <br>

-**This poem is about a person when he leaves a place and tries to convey his lover about what he felt for her, it beholds a deep meaning.**
+**This poem is about a person when he leaves a place and tries to express feelings for his lover about what he felt for her, it beholds a deep meaning.**

 <br>
 <br>